-This Delicious Instant Pot Gumbo is a quintessential New Orleans dish that is hearty, satisfying, flavorful and perfect for a crowd.
-Made with chicken, sausage and shrimp, it’s a comforting dish that tastes wonderful when served over rice.
+This Delicious Instant Pot Gumbo is a quintessential New Orleans recipe that is hearty, satisfying, flavorful and perfect for a crowd or Mardi Gras celebration.
+Made with chicken, sausage, and shrimp, this pressure cooker gumbo tastes wonderful especially when served over rice.

-Gumbo (along with jambalaya , crawfish étoufée, and shrimp creole) is a popular dish that is an essential part of New Orleans and Louisiana culture and cuisine.
-Gumbo is a spicy, thick stew made with chicken, sausage, seafood and vegetables, including okra, and is served over rice.
+Gumbo is a spicy, thick stew made with chicken, sausage, seafood, and vegetables, including okra, and is served over rice.

-My Instant Pot gumbo recipe has chicken, sausage and shrimp.
+This Instant Pot gumbo recipe has chicken, sausage, and shrimp.
 You can modify the recipe to include your choice of meats and seafood.
 Don’t be daunted by the number of ingredients in the gumbo.
 Just be organized and have everything ready to go before you begin cooking.

 Traditionally, gumbo is simmered on the stove for hours, but this Instant Pot gumbo recipe will have you eating delicious, hearty, spicy gumbo in less than an hour.
 One of the ‘rules’ of Instant Pot or pressure cooker cooking is that you shouldn’t add thickeners like flour until the end of cooking.

 Well, you’re going to break that rule when you’re making this Instant Pot Gumbo.
 You’ll make the flour-based roux at the beginning and add about 4 cups of chicken broth to pressure cook the dish.
 Make sure that the bottom of the inner pot has no stuck-on bits of food when you begin pressure cooking.